JonKing93/pfdf/docs/guide/rasters/intro.rst

 +++++++++
 The :ref:`from_file <pfdf.raster.Raster.from_file>` method provides some additional options for loading a file-based raster dataset.
 For example,this command adds the ``band`` option, which allows you to load a raster from a particular band of a multi-band raster::

+    # Load from band 3
     >>> dem = Raster.from_file('my-raster.tif', band=3)

 You can also use the ``driver`` option to specify the file format when a file has a nonstandard extension::

+    # Open a GeoTiff with an unusual extension
     >>> dem = Raster.from_file('raster.unusual', driver="GTiff")

 The ``window`` option allows you to only load a subset of a raster into memory.
 This is useful when you only need a small portion of a very large dataset, or when a raster dataset is larger than your computer's RAM::

+    # Load the subset of a large raster that's in the bounds of a smaller raster
     >>> window = Raster('small-raster.tif')
     >>> raster = Raster.from_file('very-large-raster.tif', window=window)